 After taking out your nifty pan or skillet, add in the sausage.
 You do not need to add extra cooking oil to any nonstick pan or skillet.
 The sausage has its own oils.
 If the sausage does start to stick, you can aid JUST A LITTLE oil to the pan.
 But honestly, it is really unnecessary.
 We personally use Jimmy Dean’s hot sausage.
 Cook the sausage on medium high heat.
 Stir continuously so the sausage breaks up and cooks through completely.

-All that is left is to spoon the creamy cheesy mixture into the jalapenos.
-After that, you just have to pop the jalapeno poppers into the oven and cook until they are sizzling and bubbling.
+All that is left is spooning the creamy cheesy mixture into the jalapeños.
+After that, you just have to pop the baked jalapeño poppers into the oven and cook until they are sizzling and bubbling.
 Enjoy!

-- Step 2 2.
-Cut the jalapenos in half and remove the seeds
+- Cut the jalapeños in half and remove the seeds

-- Step 4 4.
-Add the creme cheese to the pan and stir into the sausage until completely combined
+- Add the creme cheese to the pan and stir into the sausage until completely combined

-- Step 5 5.
-Line a baking sheet (preferably one with a lip) with aluminum foil for easier clean-up, then line up the jalapenos with their inside facing up
+- Line a baking sheet (preferably one with a lip) with aluminum foil for easier clean-up, then line up the jalapeños with their inside facing up

-- Step 6 6.
-Top the jalapenos with the sausage/creme cheese filling and place in the oven at 375 degrees for 15 to 20 min or until bubbling and golden
+- Top the jalapeños with the sausage/creme cheese filling and place in the oven at 375 degrees for 15 to 20 min or until bubbling and golden